bu-cisl/wandb_tutorial/README.md

 # Installing `wandb`
 This is a tutorial/template for BU researchers to integrate `wandb` in their ML stack with the [Boston University Shared Computing Cluster (SCC)](https://www.bu.edu/tech/support/research/computing-resources/scc/), the batch system of which is based on the [Sun Grid Engine](https://gridscheduler.sourceforge.net/) scheduler.

-Begin by installing `wandb` in your virtual environment with
+Begin by installing `wandb` in your virtual environment on the SCC with

 ```
 pip install wandb